tuharirichard/deeplea2017/README.md

 # deepleaea2017

-Homeworks for Deep Learning Course (2017)
+Some homeworks from Deep Learning Course (2017)